Holiday pay

 - Pensions

-How is holiday pay calculated and paid?
+How is ongoing holiday pay calculated and paid?

 Associates with a worker contract are entitled to holiday pay on top of qualifying fees.
 All fee types qualify for holiday pay apart from cancellation fees and pre-appointment training.